objectionary/home/README.md

 ./pull.sh objectionary/eo-files
 ```

-Here, `objectionary/eo-files` is the name of GitHub repository you are
+Here, `objectionary/eo-files` is the name of the GitHub repository you are
 trying to publish.
 The script will pull all the necessary `.eo` sources
 from the repo and put them into the right places.

-If several libraries need to be published as well then repeat this step for
+If several libraries need to be published, repeat this step for
-them as well.
+each of them.

-Library objects within Objectionary must not contain any puzzles so it needs
+Library objects within Objectionary must not contain any puzzles, so they need
 to be removed from pulled objects.

 Next, the build needs to be verified.
 To do this, run the following: